 Co:rise is young but already in a league of its own when compared to other online upskill/career changing courses.
 Courses are intimate and students are driven.
 It felt more like an accelerated university level course than on online certificate program in that I learned more in 4 weeks that I have with any other online course.
 The most unique part is that you get facetime with instructors and mentors who have proven track records in the domain they are teaching.

 Taking the Applied Machine Learning course has been an incredible experience.
 We not only learned tactical skills to approach building state-of-the-art ML models, but also learned important ideas on how to properly setup ML teams, formulate problems, and think about ethics.
 All of this was supplemented with fireside chats with industry ML practitioners and leaders who talked about their experiences building teams and integrating ML into their products.
-It's been an amazing 4 weeks, and I'm so happy to have gotten to know the course staff and many of the other students in our cohort.
+It's been an amazing 4 weeks.
 Looking forward to my next co:rise class :)

 I was so excited about this class, that I dropped my grad class that I was taking at the same time.
 One of the things that got me really excited is Andrew’s years in the field allowed him to take complicated concepts and simplify them.
 When Andrew talked about problem formulation, and running a smaller experiment, it was pivotal in giving me the confidence at work to propose a smaller solution, publish early, talk about our methods.
 Mentorship with the course team was AMAZING.